LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2tstch_delta

 ``b2tstch_delta``    type: ``real``    default: ``0.0``
-    Width of the stochastic current layer (in meters), measured from the separatrix inward, along the poloidal index ixref (given by b2tqna\_ixref).
+    Width of the stochastic current layer (in metres), measured from the separatrix inward, along the poloidal index ixref (given by b2tqna\_ixref).
     If b2tfhe\_stochastic.ne.0, then b2tstch\_delta must be greater than zero.